 To meet demand from gardeners, acres upon acres of peat bogs across the UK have been drained and dug up to make compost.
-As peat bogs form at such a slow rate, this rate of extraction is completely unsustainable, meaning that peat bogs are now one of the most threatened landscapes in the UK.
+As peat bogs form at such a slow rate, this rate of extraction is completely unsustainable.
+This means that peat bogs are now one of the most threatened landscapes in the UK.

 This loss of our peat bogs has two main impacts.
 Firstly, peat extraction releases carbon into the atmosphere – contributing to climate change.
-Apparently, the carbon released from peat extraction is equivalent to the carbon emissions of 100,000 households a year.
+So far, peat use in the UK alone has released up to a staggering 31 million tonnes of carbon dioxide (CO2) since 1990.

 Secondly, extracting peat destroys the home of the rare flora and fauna associated with the bogs.
-We’ve lost 94% of the UK’s lowland peat bogs, and now we’re importing peat from the Baltic states, Ireland and Finland, adding to its already colossal carbon footprint.
+We’ve lost 94% of the UK’s lowland peat bogs.
+Now we’re importing peat from the Baltic states, Ireland and Finland, adding to its already colossal carbon footprint.

 Another indirect impact of the loss of peat bogs is the increase in flooding.
 Peat bogs can hold up to 20 times their weight in water.
 Their sponge-like quality means they rapidly absorb any torrential rainfall and slowly release it afterwards.
 Remove the peat bogs and you remove this fantastic natural flood defence.

 Using peat-free compost sounds like a total no-brainer, right?
 You’d think so, but whilst sales of peat-free and reduced peat compost are on the rise, gardeners still account for the highest use of peat in the UK.
 Which?
 Magazine once told its readers not to bother with peat-free compost varieties.
 Yet there are plenty of feasible alternatives to peat compost out there.